Katana anatomy - Things you need know to truly understand the sword of Samurai

 Samegawa (鮫皮)

-underneath the Ito is Samegawa, the name literally means “Shark skin” in Japanese, but actually ray fish skin is commonly used.
+Underneath the Ito is Samegawa, the name literally means “Shark skin” in Japanese, but actually ray fish skin is commonly used.
 It is used to cover the wooden plate of Tsuka, and provides better gripping because of the rough texture.

 Koiguchi (鯉口)